schlapbe/AbletonLOMParser/README.md

 children: A list of child nodes, representing the elements nested beneath the current element.
 The TreeNode class is used to build a hierarchical representation of the LOM, where each node corresponds to an element in the LOM XML.

+### 2b) grouping listener() Methods
+many objects in the LOM have listener methods, which will be called, if this objects changes.
+Each listener has three methods: add_listener() remove_listener()
+_has_listener()

+To improve the overview, I wrote a function summarize_listener_methods() which "collects" those three methods and sort them by the actual listener name.

 ### 3) write the opml file for XMind
 I build the desired structure in XMind with a very few elements manually, using XMind specific features like: